Pinellas County Employee Voice Survey

 Pinellas County employs thousands of people in several departments that ensure that the residents experience quality government.
 To ensure a quality workplace for its employees, Pinellas County required an employee satisfaction survey that would engage as much of the workforce as possible and originate from a trusted third party.

-The County engaged HCP to conduct an independent, confidential study of Pinellas County employees, and to assist it in the creation of promotional materials to spur engagement.
+The County engaged HCP to conduct an independent, confidential study of Pinellas County employees and assist it in creating promotional materials to spur engagement.

 In 2013, Pinellas County launched a Unified Personnel System (UPS) survey.
 The survey’s initial launch was successful but experienced steep year-over-year declines in employee participation.
 HCP was called upon to engage Pinellas County employees and manage the UPS survey.

 Pinellas County Administration and the Human Resource leadership team expressed interest in revamping the survey.
 Changes were made, such as modifying survey topics, reporting on employee demographics and tenure, and conducting outreach to encourage employees to respond.